Meeting for the First Time

-One of the most frequent questions we get is, how do I cope with nerves before our first meet?
+One of the most frequent questions we get is, how do I cope with nerves before I meet my long distance partner for the first time?
 And let me tell you, sometimes you don’t.
 Sometimes those nerves become impossible to shake until you’re finally together.
 But the best thing about them is that this particular event that’s making your heart beat out of your chest, is something that’s important and special to you and it’s worth the jittery, sometimes aggressive butterflies.

 Possible causes for nerves: